-- d.
-Describe how the State ensures that the minimum number is sufficient to not reveal any personally identifiable information.3 Arizona Department of Education suppresses aggregate data that falls below the minimum n-size to ensure that student information is protected.
-Additional ways to protect data are also being discussed. - Student privacy is of utmost importance when reporting data and will be ensured for all students and subgroups. - e.
-If the State's minimum number of students for purposes of reporting is lower than the minimum number of students for accountability purposes, provide the State's minimum number of students for purposes of reporting.
-N/A - iii.
-Establishment of Long-Term Goals (ESEA section 1111(c)(4)(A)): - a.
+iii.
+Establishment of Long-Term Goals (ESEA section 1111(c)(4)(A)):

+- a.
 Academic Achievement.
 (ESEA section 1111(c)(4)(A)(i)(I)(aa)) - 1.
 Describe the long-term goals for improved academic achievement, as measured by proficiency on the annual statewide reading/language arts and mathematics assessments, for all students and for each subgroup of students. including: (1) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State, and (2) how the long-term goals are ambitious.

 Arizona proposes setting long-term achievement goals that are ambitious and attainable for all schools.
 The long-term goals for academic achievement focus on student growth as well as student proficiency on our state-wide assessments for English Language Arts and mathematics.
-Because our state-wide assessment is given every year, from the third grade to the junior year, long-term goals and measures of interim progress (MIPs) have been created for every tested grade level.
-Additionally, because it is important to track the achievement, because it is important to track the achievement of all students while simultaneously encouraging the growth of individual groups of students, goals that address a wide variety of student subgroups have also been created.
+The Arizona state-wide assessment is administered to all students in the third grade through eighth grade, and then once in high school.
+It is important to track the achievement of all students while simultaneously encouraging the growth of individual groups of students, goals that address a wide variety of student subgroups have also been created.

 By separating out groups of students, both the State Education Agency (SEA) and the Local Educational Agencies (LEAs) will be better equipped to direct services and supports where they are most needed.
 Failure to do so will result in a continuing pattern of wide achievement gaps among student subgroups.
-To this end, the team created additional subgroups, beyond those required by ESSA, titled Algebra